 Please read the Notes below before ordering There is a $5.95 charge to download Murray's Guide, which is in Adobe Acrobat (pdf) format for easy printing (you may download a sample of the guide here).
 It can also be read on Kindle and Sony eReaders and perhaps other e-readers, though others haven't been tested yet.

-Payment is made with your credit card through either Paypal or Google Wallet, totally secure providers.
+Payment is made with your credit card through Paypal, a totally secure provider.

 Note 1: once I receive notification from Paypal that payment has been made, I'll send you an email with download instructions.
 Although Paypal is supposed to automagically send you to the download page, it doesn't work consistently so I always send instructions by email manually as a backup.
 It could take a while to get that email, though, as I'm on the road or out in the wilderness a lot - if I'm planning to be out of Internet range for more than 24 hours I try to post a note below.

 Note 2: If you haven't received the download email in a few hours (see the Note above), please check your Spam folder - 99% of the issues have been because my email ends up there.
 If it's not there, then please send me an email.